hackclub/hackclub/workshops/todo_app_using_meanjs/README.md

 ![](img/use_todo.png)

-Once we are done now we need to connect our MongoDB with our MEANjs application.
+Once we are done now we need to connect our MongoDB with our MEAN.JS application.

-**Note: Don’t stop the MongoDB server else It won’t get connected with our MEANjs application.**
+**Note: Don’t stop the MongoDB server else It won’t get connected with our MEAN.JS application.**

 ## Part VIII: Connecting to MongoDB

-- To connect first we need to call the mongodb library used by the express.
+- To connect first we need to call the MongoDB library used by the express.

 - So lets install the mongoose library.